Recognizing and Responding to Signs of Distress in Students

 Asking a friend whether they are thinking about suicide can feel uncomfortable and even frightening.
 You cannot increase someone’s risk of hurting themselves just by bringing up the topic.
 Many students feel very relieved when someone realizes they are hurting so much that they are having thoughts about not wanting to be alive.
 Even though someone might be thinking about suicide, it doesn’t mean they have a clear plan.
 The opportunity to have a conversation with a caring person can significantly reduce the risk that a student will actually harm themselves.

 Signs a student might be considering suicide include:

 Responding to Suicide

-–Have you had any thoughts about hurting yourself or taking your life?
+–Have you had any thoughts of suicide?

-–Are you thinking about harming yourself?
+–Are you thinking about killing yourself?

 –Do things ever get so bad that you have thoughts of wanting to die?